 Take Jazz Club Milano.
 It’s tucked in a basement with low ceilings and soft lighting, the kind of spot where musicians play because they want to, not because anyone’s watching.
 Locals fill the tables, and the best sets feel like they’re happening just for the people who stumbled in that night.

 Over by Darsena, small galleries and pop-up shows appear without warning.
 One night it might be photography on a warehouse wall, another time a group of painters taking over a courtyard.
-They aren’t in any guidebook.
+They aren’t in any guidebook, just the hidden gems in Milan you find by ear.
 You hear music or see a light, you follow it, and suddenly you’re part of it.
+In Darsena, I follow the cables.
+If you see a tangle running from a courtyard window to a speaker on a chair, you are close.

 Milan’s After-Hours Markets: Vintage Finds and Local Artisans